omkarcloud/botasaurus/README.md

 NOTE: To run the code above, you will need Node.js installed.

-### How to Scrape Cloudflare-Protected Websites with Simple HTTP Requests?
+### How to Access Cloudflare-Protected Websites Using Simple HTTP Requests?

-No HTTP library, be it `httpx`, `hrequests`, or `cloudscraper`, can defeat Cloudflare.
-But, we can thanks to `got-scraping` library.
+We can access Cloudflare-protected pages using simple HTTP requests.

 All you need to do is specify the `use_stealth` option.